marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 was generated
 ```

 The text indicates the sample size, the bin size, and that a tabular-like csv file containing different numerical values was generated.
-Lastly, a window will pop up showing two plots (Fig 7).
+Also, a window will pop up showing two plots (Fig 7).
 On the left it is the frequency plot with the estimated 3D grain size distribution in the form of a histogram, and on the right the volume-weighted cumulative density curve.
 The latter allows the user to estimate qualitatively the percentage of volume occupied by a defined fraction of grain sizes.
 If the user wants to estimate quantitatively the volume of a particular grain fraction (i.e. the volume occupied by a fraction of grains less or equal to a certain value) we need to add a new parameter within the function as follows:

 ```python
 >>> derive3D(diameters, numbins=12, set_limit=40)